mpinter/vpm-text/README.md

 ## Terminology

 Let us first define the terms and vocabulary that will be used throughout this paper.
-This section should serve just as an informal rundown, some of the terms mentioned here will be brought up again in the following chapters within a more formal context and definitions.
-Yet, since the discussion in the Package managers chapter, which leads to the establishment of our formal model (and highlights the reasons for it), requires us to use some of the vocabulary which, though settled within the programming community, may still be unfamiliar, we offer this brief list beforehand.
+This section should serve just as an informal rundown, some of the terms mentioned here will be brought up again in the following chapter within a more formal context and definitions.
+Though the vocabulary is largely estabilished within the programming community, and we will try not to deviate from the settled terminology, we still offer this brief list just in case.

 Package - may also be called a module or an library, a set of functions or classes that performs a well defined, enclosed task.
 It does so on it's own unless we're talking about a plugin.